 By Alyssa Fellow

-When I started as a biologist in Upper Great Plains, I was challenged to develop a regionwide biological strategy, similar to that which had been created for archaeology resources.
+Around two years ago, I started as a biologist in WAPA’s Upper Great Plains region.
+My supervisor challenged me to come up with a regionwide biological strategy, similar to that which has been pursued for archaeology resources.

 Note: Fellow is a biologist.